<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Divorce and ExxonMobil Pension Benefits

 If you're divorcing, be sure to provide ExxonMobil with any requested documentation to avoid having your pension benefit delayed or suspended.
-You’ll need to submit this documentation to your company’s online pension center regardless of how old the divorce or how short the marriage.
+You’ll need to submit this documentation to your company’s online pension center regardless of how long ago you divorced or how short the marriage was.

-To find out more information on strategies if divorce is affecting your company's retirement benefits, please give us a call.
+To learn more about how divorce might affect your company's retirement benefits, give us a call.

 In the process of divorcing?